AguaClara/Textbook/Technical_Report/StaRS.rst

     :widths: 5 25 62
     :class: wraptable

-    13, Outlet tank, collects filtered water from the 3 outlet trunks 14, Outlet trunks, deliver water from the filter chamber to the outlet tank during filtration 15, Filter to waste, dumps filtered water to the pipe gallery.
+    13, Outlet tank, Collects filtered water from the 3 outlet trunks 14, Outlet trunks, Deliver water from the filter chamber to the outlet tank during filtration 15, Filter to waste, Dumps filtered water to the pipe gallery.
 Remove the pipe stub after backwash to waste filtered water that doesn't meet treatment standards.
-    16, Filtered water weir, enables filtering to waste 17, Finished water tank, adds chlorine to the filtered water and delivers the water to the finished water pipe 18, Chlorination conduit, provides a path for a chlorination tube to drip into the water exiting from one of the filters 19, Finished water pipe, delivers the finished water to the community water storage tank
+    16, Filtered water weir, Enables filtering to waste 17, Finished water tank, Adds chlorine to the filtered water and delivers the water to the finished water pipe 18, Chlorination conduit, Provides a path for a chlorination tube to drip into the water exiting from one of the filters 19, Finished water pipe, Delivers the finished water to the community water storage tank

 .. _table_Filter_chamber: